housekorea/pfc/README.md

 This repository have a four types of directory.(Probably It would expanding now, whenever i have a time to writing about the more detail guide for PFC makers, i will summarize about the PFC and their philosophy and mechanism(with Vision too).

-I believe that PFC project is one of stepping stones for solving problem which we are facing about rapdly urbanziation and food.
+I believe that PFC project is one of stepping stones for solving problem which we are facing about rapidly urbanziation and food.
 Our NerdFarmer, Farming using with a Information Technology than shoval and pick.

 <hr>